step-security-bot/hiddenlayer-sdk-typescript/CODING_GUIDELINES.md

 # Coding Guidelines

-Welcome to the [Project Name] coding guidelines!
+Welcome to the HiddenLayer SDK TypeScript coding guidelines!
 These guidelines are designed to ensure consistency and maintainability in our codebase.
 Please follow these guidelines when contributing to the project.

 ## General Principles